angrbrd/hyperledger-fabric-basics/README.md

 Now that the Fabric network is up and running, you have to set up your chaincode in an apropriate local directory, so the Node.js [`hfc`](https://www.npmjs.com/package/hfc) module can locate it.

 Given that our chaincode is written in Go, we follow the Go convension of storing Go code underneath the `$GOPATH/src/` directory.
-Therefore, move the sample chaincode, `crowd_fund_chaincode` underneath `$GOPATH/src/` and unzip the `vendor` folder with the following commands.
+Therefore, move the sample chaincode, `crowd_fund_chaincode` underneath `$GOPATH/src/` and unzip the `vendor.zip` archive with the following commands.
 From the root directory of this repository:

 	cp -r crowd_fund_chaincode $GOPATH/src
-	tar -xvf $GOPATH/src/crowd_fund_chaincode/vendor.zip -C $GOPATH/src/crowd_fund_chaincode/
+	tar -xf $GOPATH/src/crowd_fund_chaincode/vendor.zip -C $GOPATH/src/crowd_fund_chaincode/
 	rm $GOPATH/src/crowd_fund_chaincode/vendor.zip

 That's it!
 The chaincode is now ready to be deployed by the application.

 ## Run The Application

 Now that the chaincode has been set up in the appropriate directory, it is time to run the application code.
-The sample application will enroll an administrative user, `WebAppAdmin`, which is pre-registered with the CA. Think of this user as a "boot strap user" that is given special priveleges.
+The sample application will enroll an administrative user, `WebAppAdmin`, which is pre-registered with the membership services.
+Think of this user as a "boot strap user" that is given special priveleges.
 These privileges allow the `WebAppAdmin` user to register and enroll other new users.
 Next, the application will dynamically register an enroll a new user, `WebApp_user1` with the help of `WebAppAdmin`.
 This new user `WebApp_user1` then deploys the chaincode.

 In order to run the application, execute the following commands for either the single peer network or the four peer network.
 From the root directory of this repository: